 Let’s now look at the features of Apache Hive:

-- Easy data summarization and analysis and query support are provided by Hive.
+- Hive provides easy data summarization and analysis and query support.

-- External tables are supported by Hive, making it feasible to process data without having to store it into HDFS.
+- Hive supports external tables, making it feasible to process data without having to store it into HDFS.

 - Since Hadoop has a low-level interface, Hive fits in here properly.